Tatra Volunteer Search and Rescue

-Tatra Volunteer Search and Rescue (Tatrzańskie Ochotnicze Pogotowie Ratunkowe (TOPR)) is a non-profit mountain rescue organization in Poland, rescuing stranded mountain climbers, tourists, and others in need of rescue in the Polish Tatra mountains.
+Tatra Volunteer Search and Rescue (Tatrzańskie Ochotnicze Pogotowie Ratunkowe (TOPR)) is a non-profit association in Poland, that perform mountain rescue activities with Polish Ministry of the Interior and Administration consent, rescuing stranded mountain climbers, tourists, skiers, and others in need of rescue in the Polish Tatra mountains.
 It is one of the oldest mountain rescue associations in the world.

 Each potential rescuer is required to complete a special training course (lasting between 1.5 and 3 years), in which every volunteer is to exhibit excellent knowledge in Tatra topography as well as practical abilities including climbing, skiing, spelunking, lifesaving and first aid.
 After completing the training the rescuer takes an oath on the director's hand.